vengi-voxel/vengi/src/tools/voxedit/README.md

 * Animation support
 * Custom key bindings
 * Show commands of actions (to configure your own key bindings)
+* Rotate around reference position or center of volume

 # Controls